What you need to know about Petitioning Creditor's Bonds

 How to File a Petition to Declare an Individual Bankrupt?

 Often a lawyer is recommended.
 However, it is relatively easy to do on your own.
 You need to file a petition before the court.
 All it takes is some legwork and time to file the necessary forms.

 The first step in filing a petition is to locate the bankruptcy forms.
 Some of these forms are available online, but some forms need to be secured directly from county courthouses.
 Simply approach the court clerks and pay the necessary fee for the forms.

 The next step is to fill out the forms and then file them after paying the appropriate filing fees.
 Filing fees differ depending on the situation.
 Some states also require that the signed forms are duly notarized.

 Make at least three copies of all the forms, fill them out, sign and file before the court.
-Have all the copies stamped by the clerk of court indicating all the needed information, including the case number, trial or hearing date for the case and the court where the case will be heard.
+Have all the copies stamped by the clerk of the court indicating all the needed information, including the case number, trial or hearing date for the case, and the court where the case will be heard.

 It is imperative that you seek a competent surety firm to obtain a Petitioning Creditor’s Bonds and submit a copy of the bond to the court.

 How to File a Creditor's Proof of Claim in Bankruptcy Court?